 I left South Carolina straight out of college with a dream of a life in Japan.
 Now, I’ve returned as a mom having had achieved that dream and many, many, many more.

 I celebrate this milestone with a FAQ-style blog post about why and I came to Japan.

 To begin, I was one of those “OMG I love anime/manga/J-Pop/J-Rock.
 It’s ~so~ much better than what we have in America!” type kids in high school.
 I guess it could be embarrassing, but I’m not embarrassed about it.
 How many of those kids can say that their hobby turned into something so awesome?

-I didn’t formally start studying Japanese until my first year of college.
-Before that, I studied on and off independently by casually looking through a dictionary and looking at subs of anime and translated J-Pop lyrics
+To begin, I didn’t formally start studying Japanese until my first year of college.
+Before that, I studied on and off independently by casually looking through a dictionary and looking at subs of anime and translated J-Pop lyrics.

-Believe it or not, I actually entered college as a Spanish major and graduated with a dual degree Spanish Language and Literature and East Asian Studies.
-I studied Spanish from fifth grade, and tested pretty well on AP exams.
-My AP test scores, combined with my college’s placement exam scores, enabled me to place into the 300 level classes in my first year.
+Believe it or not, I actually studied entered college as a Spanish major and graduated with a dual degree Spanish Language and Literature and East Asian Studies!

 On top of that, I placed into the intermediate level Japanese classes, but had absolutely no speaking skills, so in class, I was always behind.
 Combined with my late nights out exploring, I was always sleepy and lost.
 I quickly made new friends and began to ditch school and textbook Japanese in favor of real life, practical Japanese language classes.

 My friends were gyaru, young women wearing super high, chunky heels, flashy clothes and mini-skirts, deeply tanned skin, bleached hair, and tons of contouring and highlighting.

 The place to be was Shibuya 109, a shopping mall where only the most fashionable ladies worked and did retail therapy.